-Dance Class and Social Evening Every Tuesday 6:00 - 8:00 pm Weekly charge - €2 (Free if Phoenix Club member) If you attend more than 3 weeks you are required to join the P3A.
+Dance Class and Social Evening Every Tuesday 6:00 - 8:00 pm Weekly charge - €2 (No charge if you are a Phoenix Club member) If you attend more than 3 weeks we request that you join the P3A.
 P3A annual membership = €5 + initial €5 joining fee (renewable in September)

-Between September and July, Tuesday is the night we all get together on a regular basis (see Location) — the best description is a social night with dance instruction, you don’t have to dance to attend however and some people come with their partners or by themselves just to chat and enjoy the atmosphere.
-(Please note this is an Adult dance session, younger visitors are very welcome however, they are usually better dancers than we are!
+Between September and July, Tuesday is the night we all get together on a regular basis (see Location) — the best description is a social night with dance instruction, although you don’t have to dance to attend; some people come with their partners, or by themselves, just to chat and enjoy the atmosphere while others dance everything on the programme.
+Please note the group is not only for Scots.
+We welcome many nationalities and although this is an adult dance session, younger visitors are also very welcome, they are usually better dancers than we are!

 If you are attending for the first time please note that the floor is tile, as are most of the floors in Cyprus.
-It is hard on the feet; Scottish dancers wear ‘ballet flats’ or ‘ghillies’ usually with some cushioning insoles, but trainers, pumps or similar footwear are fine to start with and will provide some initial cushioning until you get used to it.
+It is hard on the feet; Scottish dancers wear ‘ballet flats’ or ‘ghillies’ with some form of cushioning insoles, but trainers, pumps or similar footwear are fine to start with and will provide some initial shock absorption until you get used to it.
 Flip flops (thongs if you are Australian!), sandals or shoes that aren't fully attached to your feet or footwear with heels are not suitable for Scottish Country Dancing.

 Many Scottish Dances are energetic, but if you don’t consider yourself fit don't let this stop you, there are always some slower dances on the programme too and dancing is an ideal way to get, and keep, fitter, mentally and physically, however if you do have health problems please let the session leader know as some dances may not be suitable for you.
 Efforts are made to keep people safe but ultimately you are in charge of your own health.